jbilbo/jbilbo.github.io/source/_posts/2015-05-19-testing-cors-with-rspec.md

   expect(last_response.headers).to have_key('Access-Control-Max-Age')
 end
 ```
+Note: You must use integration tests to be able the test through `rack`.
+A controller test doesn't trigger `rack`, it's like an unit test for the controller.

-Don't forget to uppercase, replace `-` and prepend `HTTP_` to all your custom HTTP headers when testing.
+Don't forget to uppercase, replace `-` and prepend `HTTP_` to all your custom HTTP headers when testing!